Mature trees can withstand dry conditions better than young trees.

 Signs of a Thirsty Mature Tree

 A thirsty tree is a tree under stress, and it’ll show in its leaves or needles.
 If you notice your favorite tree has yellowed leaves that look wilted, it’s likely in need of water.
-The leaves might also look brown or scorched.
+The leaves might also look yellow, brown, or scorched, or grow very small.
 Contrast that with signs of a healthy tree.

-A little help before a drought can give your tree a fighting chance in the dry season.
+A little help before a drought can give your tree a fighting chance during prolonged periods of dryness and drought.